Cliquez ici pour obtenir de l'aide :

 In the virtual campus network architecture, KMITL has an SDN-based virtual campus network and used the VXLAN network architecture to co-deploy both the campus network and the DC, and to provide virtual campus network services.
 The campus network provides the university’s staff and students with 100G non-blocking forwarding, as well as the improved user experience brought by in-depth wired and wireless convergence.
 In addition, the layer-by-layer security isolation from the virtual network to the firewall and then to the security group ensures network security.

 To enable KMITL to overcome its equipment room limits, Huawei provided a container-based data center.
 Its advantages include a small footprint and easy deployment.
-The container houses all necessary facilities, including the power supply, cooling system, cabinets, cable layout, fire suppression, lightning protection, and surveillance.
+The container houses all necessary facilities, including the power supply, cooling system, cabinets, cable layout, fire suppression, lightning protection.
 The container-based data center solution can meet the education data computing requirements of the university without changes to the environment.
 Huawei’s Prefabricated All-in-One Data Center solution perfectly matches KMITL’s requirement.

 Through KMITL and Huawei’s joint efforts, the campus network solution brought the following benefits to KMITL: